syncfusion-content/xamarin-docs/Xamarin/Masked-Entry/basic-features.md

 ![Spell check support in Xamarin.Forms masked edit](SfMaskedEditImages/SpellCheck.png)

-## Text Prediction
+## Text prediction

-The `IsTextPredictionEnabled` property can be used to control whether text prediction in the soft keyboard and automatic text correction is enabled or not when the user enters text.
+The `IsTextPredictionEnabled` property can be used to control whether text prediction in the soft keyboard and automatic text correction are enabled or not when the user enters text.
 By default, the property is set to true.

 N> This feature is supported when [`Mask`](https://help.syncfusion.com/cr/xamarin/Syncfusion.XForms.MaskedEdit.SfMaskedEdit.html#Syncfusion_XForms_MaskedEdit_SfMaskedEdit_Mask) is not set to the [`SfMaskedEdit`](https://help.syncfusion.com/cr/xamarin/Syncfusion.XForms.MaskedEdit.SfMaskedEdit.html)